Seasonal Affective Disorder

 - Sudden weight gain

-- Exhaustion, low energy, or tiredness
+- Exhaustion, low energy, seasonal affective disorder fatigue

 - Insomnia (Trouble in falling asleep)